ryanhugh/searchneu/README.md

 # Express branch

 You can use the [express branch](https://github.com/catalin-luntraru/redux-minimal/tree/express) if you want to use express instead of webpack-dev-server.
+There's an issue with webstorm on windows when using `&` in the run/debug scripts window.
+To fix it you would have to run the start script and also run `node server.js` in the terminal.

 # Change host and/or port